-Does your work require you to perform 12-lead ECGs?
+Heart rhythm disturbances are a common cause of hospital and clinic presentations.
 Do you feel confident in interpreting basic cardiac rhythms and recognising ECG changes?
-Is it time you had a refresher on the use of ECGs?
+ECGs are performed daily for a variety of reasons in all areas of health care.
+Is it time you had a refresher?
 If so, then these two highly evaluated study days are for you.
-This seminar will bring you up-to-date and refresh your knowledge of this key component of a cardiac assessment.
+This seminar will bring you up-to-date and refresh your knowledge on this key component of a cardiac assessment.
 It includes:

-- A review of relevant anatomy, physiology and pathophysiology that are key to cardiac function
+- A brief review of the relevant anatomy, physiology, electrophysiology, and pathophysiology

 - Basic interpretation of a standard 12-lead ECG

-- How to recognise ECG changes that suggest acute cardiac injury
+- Recognition of ECG changes that suggest acute ischaemia or cardiac injury

 Gain knowledge and confidence to apply these skills to your practice immediately.
 Book now!

 The leading cause of death and disease burden in Australia is coronary heart disease (CHD).
 According to the latest AIHW statistics, there are approximately 170 acute coronary events every day in Australia.
 Correct interpretation of the ECG is crucial in the early diagnosis, management, and outcomes for a patient suspected of having an acute cardiac event.
 Therefore, it is vital that nurses have the skills to correctly perform an ECG and cardiac monitoring and have the basic skills required to interpret the 12-lead ECG and common cardiac arrhythmias.
 As acute cardiac events and life-threatening arrhythmias can occur in any healthcare setting the above are essential skills for all nurses.

 The purpose of this seminar is to provide all nurses with an opportunity to learn how to perform and interpret a high-quality diagnostic standard 12-lead ECG and common cardiac arrhythmias as part of an overall cardiac assessment.